This 1940s cottage Co Waterford went from a G to an A3 energy rating thanks to a full insulation and systems upgrade.

 - What the cottage was like before the renovation, including pictures

 - How the homeowners decided to upgrade the house

 - What airtightness strategy they adopted

 - What systems they put in

 This 1940s Co Waterford cottage was upgraded to become a super energy efficient home in 2019.
 The renovation was such a success it won the Sustainable Tipperary NZEB Design Competition.
-Here’s how they went from a G to an A3 eneryg rating.

 Most people don’t decide to heavily invest in upgrading the energy efficiency of their home unless they have bigger plans, such as, say, adding an extension.

 Their motivation also tends to be quite clear.
 They may have just bought a house, wanting to make it comfortable for their family.
 Or they may want their existing home to be more comfortable and maintenance free.